How to Find the Right Infertility Support Group

 There when things hit - not days later

-Private enough to be safe, stable enough to build trust
+Private enough to be vulnerable, stable enough to build trust

 People can speak freely without exposure — and still be known over time, without disappearing into total anonymity.